 Esophagitis may cause odynophagia and even esophageal hemorrhage, which is usually occult but can be massive.
 Peptic stricture causes a gradually progressive dysphagia for solid foods.
 Peptic esophageal ulcers cause the same type of pain as gastric or duodenal ulcers, but the pain is usually localized to the xiphoid or high substernal region.
 Peptic esophageal ulcers heal slowly, tend to recur, and usually leave a stricture on healing.

 A detailed history points to the diagnosis.
 Patients with typical symptoms of GERD may be given a trial of therapy.
 Patients who do not improve, or have long-standing symptoms or symptoms of complications, should be studied.
 Endoscopy, with cytologic washings and biopsy of abnormal areas, is the test of choice.
 Endoscopic biopsy is the only test that consistently detects the columnar mucosal changes of Barrett's esophagus.
-Patients with unremarkable endoscopy findings who have typical symptoms despite treatment with proton pump inhibitors should undergo 24-h pH testing (see Diagnostic and Therapeutic GI Procedures: Ambulatory pH Monitoring).
+Patients with unremarkable endoscopy findings who have typical symptoms despite treatment with proton pump inhibitors should undergo 24-h pH testing (see Ambulatory pH Monitoring).
 Although barium swallow readily shows esophageal ulcers and peptic strictures, it is less useful for mild to moderate reflux; in addition, most patients with abnormalities require subsequent endoscopy.
 Esophageal manometry may be used to guide pH probe placement and to evaluate esophageal peristalsis before surgical treatment.

 Management of uncomplicated GERD consists of elevating the head of the bed about 15 cm (6 in) and avoiding the following: eating within 2 to 3 h of bedtime, strong stimulants of acid secretion (eg, coffee, alcohol), certain drugs (eg, anticholinergics), specific foods (eg, fats, chocolate), and smoking.